 - Go Graffiti / house artwork hunting in central Reykjavik

-There are many beautiful artworks to be admired and here are a couple to start off with.
+There are many beautiful artworks to be admired and here is a couple to start off with.

 The names are purely fictional and from my mind